Cyberani And Thales To Cater Cybersecurity Needs of Saudi Arabia Enterprises

 “Investment in the digital infrastructure is critical to achieving the overarching aim of Vision 2030 of a diversified, digital, resilient, and knowledge-based economy.
 We are excited about the alliance with Cyberani and the opportunities and capabilities that our combined DNA will bring to the Saudi market.
 We are committed to bolstering the nation’s defence against cyber threats, safeguarding critical infrastructure and advancing digital resilience for a secure and prosperous future.
 With an active presence in the Kingdom for more than 50 years, at Thales, our priority remains to building a future we can all trust,” Pierre-Yves Jolivet, VP of Cyber Digital Solutions at Thales.

-Phil Muncaster, guest writer for ESET, cautions that long-forgotten online accounts could pose…
+Phil Muncaster, guest writer at ESET, explains…

-Phil Muncaster, guest writer at ESET, emphasizes don’t roll the dice…
+Phil Muncaster, guest writer at ESET, explains that not all browser…